A Brief History

 During his presidency, Louis Napoleon dealt with political turmoil and attempts to unseat his government.
 When Louis Napoleon faced a term limit of 4 years, he decided to “correct” the situation by conducting his own coup d’état, and establishing himself as Emperor after an overwhelming victory in a national referendum declaring a new Empire.
 Louis Napoleon, now known as Napoleon III, had gained and maintained power through ruthless repression of dissent.

 Napoleon III set about reorganizing the French economy and infrastructure, and had Paris rebuilt to modern standards.
 Public works and utilities were modernized, swamps were drained and reclaimed as forest and farmland, and Napoleon III strove to reassert France as a major European power.
 Foreign escapades included the successful Crimean War and meddling in Italy.
 Napoleon III championed the idea of countries based on the nationality of their inhabitants instead of polyglot amalgamations of nationalities in artificially created countries such as the Empire of Austria (later Austria-Hungary).
-Napoleon’s foreign adventures included establishing a French ally in Mexico under Maximillian I (though this regime was opposed by the United States and deposed in 1866).
+Napoleon’s foreign adventures included establishing a French ally in Mexico under Maximillian I (though this regime was opposed by the United States and deposed by Mexican rebels in 1866).

 Social reforms and the rights of working class people were a priority of Napoleon III, as was education and the establishment of schools and libraries.
 Lowering tariffs and improving foreign trade was also instituted.